realworldocaml/book/en/concurrent-programming-with-async.md

 Ivars are something of a low-level feature; operators like map, bind and return are typically easier to use and think about.
-But ivars can be useful when you want to build complicated synchronization patterns that can't be constructed naturally otherwise.
+But ivars can be useful when you want to build a synchronization patterns that isn't alrady well supported.

 As an example, imagine we wanted a way of scheduling a sequence of actions that would run after a fixed delay.
 In addition, we'd like to